 SECTION 2: News and Editorial Coverage

-Little Free Libraries are hand-crafted structures filled with constantly changing collections of books donated and shared by people of all ages and backgrounds.
+The organization helps people around the world start and maintain free “take a book, share a book” book exchanges called Little Free Libraries.
 Most Little Free Libraries are placed in front yards, parks, gardens and easily accessible locations.
 The Libraries are built to withstand weather of all kinds and hold 20-100 books.
 Some Libraries are located in coffee shops, in or near restaurants and community centers.

-Originally designed to look like a one-room school or a “house of books,” the Libraries rapidly took on a wide variety of sizes, shapes, themes and other attributes.
+Originally designed to look like a one-room school or a “house of books,” the Libraries rapidly took on a wide variety of sizes, shapes, themes, and other attributes.
 There is no standard size and shape.
-Although many businesses and apartments may have had “take a book, leave a book” shelves for years, the idea of a network of unique structure with stewards, signage and social support began in 2010.
+Although many businesses and apartments may have had book-sharing shelves for years, the idea of a network of unique structure with stewards, signage, and social support began in 2010.

-To be officially called a Little Free Library, a free book exchange must have an official charter sign, charter number and/or listing on the Little Free Library map of the world.
-More Libraries are being registered every day.
+To be officially called a Little Free Library, a free book exchange must be registered with an official charter sign and charter number.

 How many Little Free Libraries are there?

-As of June 2016, there are nearly 40,000 registered Little Free Libraries in all 50 states and 70 countries.
-Please see our map for more information!
+As of March 2020, there are more than 100,000 registered Little Free Libraries in all 50 states and 108 countries.
+Please see our map for more information.

 The Little Free Library movement:

-People around the world have embraced the idea of Little Free Libraries and in our Hudson, WI headquarters, we’re working to strengthen and support them with effective communication channels, events, and partnerships that build on our mission.
+People worldwide have embraced the idea of Little Free Libraries and in our Hudson, Wisconsin, headquarters, we’re working to strengthen and support them with effective communication channels, programs, events, and partnerships that build on our mission.